 Tufts Summer Scholars Program is a university-wide initiative that offers research apprenticeships with faculty/clinical mentors to motivated Tufts undergraduates.
 The Dean of the School of Engineering provides additional funds to support undergraduate research each summer in each of the engineering departments.

 An annual Tufts tradition that celebrates the diverse contributions made by Tufts undergraduates to scholarship and research advances.
-It includes presentations by undergraduates from all disciplines: engineering, natural sciences, social sciences, humanities, the arts, and international relations.
+It includes presentations by undergraduates from all disciplines: engineering, natural sciences, social sciences, humanities, and the arts.

-The Thesis Honors Program allows students to pursue a program of independent study usually leading to a senior thesis and a qualifying examination.
+The Senior Honors Thesis Program allows students to pursue a program of independent study usually leading to a senior thesis and a defense.
 The principal purpose of the program is to give special impetus to the development of self-reliance, individual initiative, habits of critical analysis, and correlation of knowledge.
-Students pursuing a CIS thesis are eligible for thesis honors.
-Since this is an honors program, admission is restricted to students whose names have appeared on the Dean's List.
-The application process should be completed during the junior year, including the summer of the senior year.
-For detailed information see the Tufts Bulletin.
+As this is an honors program, admission is restricted to students who have been on the Dean's List at least twice before their senior year.

 Faculty Research Grants